enkidevs/curriculum/mongodb/intro/aggregation-with-expression-operators/aggregation-with-arithmetic-expression-operators-ii.md

 }
 ```

-Using the same documents as above, we can use the `$divide` operator to calculate the lowest `power` of each `pokemon` by dividing the `age` with the `power` field (lowest power = when only the smallest possible part of the power hits the pokemon).
+Using the same documents as above, we can use the `$divide` operator to calculate the initial power of each `pokemon` by dividing the `power` field by the `age` field (this way we can find the `power` of a pokemon when their age is one).

 **Note:** The expressions are calculated like so `<expression1>` / `<expression2>`.